anishkashukla/anishkashukla/README.md

 <br />
 <br />

-Hi, I'm Anishka Shukla, a Web Developer , Ethical Hacker and Website Pentester 🚀 from India, currently a IT Junior at <a href ="http://kiit.ac.in/">KIIT University</a>
+Hi, I'm Anishka Shukla, a Web Developer , Ethical Hacker and Website Pentester 🚀 from India, currently studying at <a href ="http://kiit.ac.in/">KIIT University</a>

 Besides developing stuff and hacking , I enjoy playing guitar :guitar: , listening music 🎧 , riding bike and traveling :bike: 🏝️